 Onla’s HUD showed the composition, construction and energy potential of the light-torpedoes.
 They were far in excess of anything the Central Authority could produce.
 And far more than what Horne’s suit could block.

 He didn’t try to block them.
-Instead, he carefully positioned his shields and an angle that took them away from the panicked troopers.
+Instead, he carefully positioned his shields at an angle that took them away from the panicked troopers.
 Light was still light.
 And Horne was still a moron, but he wasn’t stupid.

 “I can see that!”
 An edge crept into her voice, even though her hormones were at the minimum level.
 “Don’t tell me what I already know, you jackass.”